kalviumcommunity/S62_1025_API-nauts_Full-Stack-With-NextjsAnd-AWS-Azure-Supply-Chain_TrustNet/Readme.md

 3. npm run db:seed # Add sample data
 4. npm run db:studio # Database GUI
 5. The schema supports TrustNet's mission of building digital credibility for local businesses through community-powered verification.

+⚙️ How the Dockerfile Works
+The Dockerfile defines how the TrustNet Next.js application is built, bundled, and run inside a lightweight containerized environment.
+Step-by-step breakdown:
+Base Image –

+ FROM node:20-alpine
+ Uses a minimal Node.js 20 image for efficiency and security.
+The alpine variant ensures smaller image size and faster builds.

+Working Directory Setup –

+ WORKDIR /app
+ Sets /app as the directory inside the container where all files and commands will execute.

+Dependency Installation –

+ COPY package*.json ./
+RUN npm install
+ Copies dependency files and installs them first, taking advantage of Docker layer caching — so dependencies aren’t reinstalled every build unless they change.

+Project Build –

+ COPY . .
+RUN npm run build
+ Copies the rest of the source code and builds the production-ready Next.js app.

+Expose Port & Run App –

+ EXPOSE 3000
+CMD ["npm", "run", "start"]
+ Exposes port 3000 (the default Next.js port) and launches the app using the production build.

+✅ Outcome:
+ When built, this container runs the TrustNet app with all dependencies isolated — ready for deployment or local development.

+🧱 How the Docker Compose File Works
+The docker-compose.yml file orchestrates multiple containers — the app, PostgreSQL database, and Redis cache — to work together in one cohesive environment.
+Services Overview
+Service
+Purpose
+app
+Runs the Next.js frontend and backend (API routes).
+Connects to PostgreSQL and Redis using internal network aliases. db
+Hosts PostgreSQL database storing user, business, and trust score data. redis
+Provides caching and session management for faster analytics and authentication.
+Interconnection
+The depends_on field ensures the database and Redis containers start before the Next.js app begins running.

+The environment section in the app container shares connection URLs for the database and Redis service.

+Example:
+environment:
+  - DATABASE_URL=postgres://postgres:password@db:5432/mydb
+  - REDIS_URL=redis://redis:6379

+Here, db and redis refer to service names, not IPs — Docker automatically resolves them through the shared network.

+🌐 Network Configuration
+The file defines a custom bridge network:
+networks:
+  localnet:
+    driver: bridge

+All containers (app, db, redis) connect to localnet, allowing secure internal communication via service names:
+App ↔ Database: postgres://postgres:password@db:5432/mydb

+App ↔ Redis: redis://redis:6379

+Why this matters:
+ It isolates containers from the host network, improving security and stability, while allowing seamless inter-service communication.

+💾 Volume Setup
+Persistent data is managed using Docker volumes:
+volumes:
+  db_data:

+The PostgreSQL service uses this volume:
+volumes:
+  - db_data:/var/lib/postgresql/data

+This ensures:
+Database data persists across container restarts.

+Developers can rebuild containers without losing local data.

+The database remains isolated from the host file system, reducing risk of corruption.

+🔐 Environment Variable Sharing
+Environment variables are passed through the environment: section in docker-compose.yml.

+Each container has its own set of environment variables — not visible outside its scope.

+Sensitive data like DATABASE_URL and REDIS_URL are used internally (never exposed to the frontend).

+For production and CI/CD, these values are replaced with secrets managed via AWS or Azure environment configuration.

+Example:
+environment:
+  - NODE_ENV=production
+  - DATABASE_URL=${DATABASE_URL}
+  - REDIS_URL=${REDIS_URL}

+(Using ${VARIABLE} allows automatic loading from a .env file.)